diyachetak/e-payana/_posts/2024-04-02-kids-food-recipes.md

 * Cook for 2 more mins

 Ready to serve.
 It tastes best with rice.
 Also can be served with cooked (whole) buckwheat.

+## Cute poke

+A variation of the well known poke bowl for children.
+Except for the rice, all ingredients are measured for the child alone.
+Tweak it as you need and enjoy your poke with them with any additions you would like to make for your poke.

+<span style="text-decoration:underline;">Ingredients</span>

+* 100g Black rice
+* Handful of edamame
+* Mango
+* Avacado
+* 2-3 Okra
+* 1 tsp Vegetable oil
+* Salt to taste
+* Lemon juice to taste

+<span style="text-decoration:underline;">Procedure</span>

+* Cook black rice until soft (the grains are usually separate even if they are well done, that's a good one)
+* Cut mango into medium sized cubes
+* Cut avocado into medium sized cubes or vertically big enough for children to grab it in hand
+* Prepare okra:
+    * Take a pan, heat the oil on low medium heat.
+    * Add okra to the pan and roast them until slightly brown
+    * Add some salt to taste and leave for a min more
+* Arrange the poke bowl for your child.

+I would start with 1-2 tbsp rice, 5-6 cubes of mango, 2-3 pieces of avocado, a few edamame and keep okra on the top or stick it in a corner.
+Sprinkle a little salt and lemon juice.
+Ensure all the items are clearly visible for them and don’t clutter with more quantity.
+Feel free to tweak the ingredients with your child’s favorite fruits and veggies.

+**Note**: It’s not necessary you have all the ingredients.
+Starting with just rice is good.
+My son enjoys just eating black rice or brown rice.
+That’s how we started and added his favorite fruits and veggies together into a poke.

+## Peas Pilao

+<span style="text-decoration:underline;">Ingredients</span>

+* 1 cup rice
+* 2 cups of water
+* 1 tsp Kasuri methi (dry or fresh fenugreek leaves)
+* 1 tsp ghee/1 tsp Vegetable oil
+* 2-3 tbsp peas (fresh or frozen, washed)
+* Salt to taste

+<span style="text-decoration:underline;">Procedure</span>

+* Take ghee/oil in pan
+* Add cumin and wait until they splutter
+* Add peas, stir for a min
+* Add kasuri methi and give it a quick stir
+* Add salt to taste
+* Add rice and water
+* Stir well and cook until soft

+Ready to serve.
+You can serve it with white yogurt.

+## Viet Miso Soup

+I learned it from a Vietnamese friend of mine.
+Thanks to her, my son loves it and enjoys saying the ingredients by name.

+<span style="text-decoration:underline;">Ingredients</span>

+* ~750 ml water
+* 2-3 medium sized mushrooms (shitake or regular white or brown ones)
+* 100g (firm) tofu
+* 1 tbsp miso (of your choice)
+* A handful of dried seaweed (wakame)
+* (optional) Salt to taste

+<span style="text-decoration:underline;">Procedure</span>

+* Add the water to a vessel and keep it a medium heat
+* Slice mushroom (medium thickness) and add them to the water, give it a stir so that mushroom spread well and continue cooking
+* Dice tofu into medium sized cubes and add them to the water, continue cooking
+* Add seaweed when the water is hot
+* _(You can add a little more water if you want to dilute it)_
+* Continue cooking for few more mins until mushrooms are done well
+* Turn the stove off and let the soup cool down a bit
+* To the warm soup add miso (this is to retain the goodness of miso) and mix well

+Ready to serve.
+If you have leftover soup, you can warm it up a bit before eating.

+(I will keep adding more recipes as and when I have time to add few more or something new.. come back and check here!)